mlcommons/mlcube/docs/getting-started/mnist.md

 ### Task definition file
-The MLBox definition file references two tasks defined in the `tasks` subdirectory.
-Each YAML file there defines a task supported by the MLBox.
+The box definition file references two tasks defined in the `tasks` subdirectory.
+Each YAML file there defines a task supported by the box.
 Task files are named the same as tasks.
 We need to create a tasks directory and two files inside that directory - `download.yaml` and `train.yaml`.

 Each task file defines input and output specifications for each task.
 The download task (download.yaml) is defined: